-Your editorial review will be returned within seven business days, but every editor is different, so you'll have to work out your agreement based on who you're working with.
+Your editorial review should be returned within seven business days, but every editor is different, so you'll have to work out your agreement based on who you're working with.
 Beyond the editorial review, when it comes to editing, a good rule of thumb—whether it’s a round of content editing or copyediting—is two weeks for every 50,000 words.
 Between rounds you’ll be given time to review your manuscript.
-It’s a pretty organic process, but if an author or publisher is motivated, Pressque can accomplish a two-round content and copyedit within a month.

-Pressque editors use Microsoft Word’s “track changes” feature to edit manuscripts; they also insert editorial comments throughout the manuscript.
-(You’ll receive a sample of both with your editorial review.)
+Many editors use Microsoft Word’s “track changes” feature to edit manuscripts; they also insert editorial comments throughout the manuscript.
 It’s up to you whether or not to accept or reject any given “track change” edit.
 There are common writing mistakes you should avoid at all costs, but there's also a time when you can make a case for your writing intuition to win out over structure.

 If you’re printing a book of childhood poems for your mother, she’ll likely get a kick out of your misspellings and grammatical shortcomings; on the other hand, if you want to sell books and be taken seriously then, yes, editing and proofreading are essential.

-We think so.
-Our first general classification is between fiction and nonfiction; our editors further specialize in specific genres.
-This isn’t to say an editor whose niche is fantasy won’t be able to edit a mystery, just that we know our editors’ strengths.
+Yes.
+Many book editing services make a distinction between fiction and nonfiction editors with the editors further specializing in specific genres from there.
+This isn’t to say an editor whose niche is fantasy won’t be able to edit a mystery, just that they know their editors’ strengths.
 This is an important distinction.
-We call it an editor’s “wheelhouse.”
-One editor’s wheelhouse is self-help, fashion, and food; another handles the bulk of our YA books; another’s specialty is science fiction; still another works primarily with memoirs.
-The initial goal when working with a book editing service is that your manuscript is paired with a specific editor; we do this during the editorial review, and it’s an important part of the process.
-We act like a dating site.
+One editor’s wheelhouse may contain self-help, fashion, and food; another might handle the bulk of an editing service's YA books; another’s specialty could be science fiction; still another may work primarily with memoirs.
+The initial goal when working with a book editing service is that your manuscript is paired with a specific editor during the editorial review.
+It's a bit like a dating site.
 Here’s another good analogy: when you have a toothache, you see a doctor; but, not just any doctor, you see a dentist—and that’s how specialized your editor should be as well.
 You'll want to match your book project to an editor according to subject matter, genre, style, and timing.